BLiTz3R/flex-gallery/README.md

 # flex-gallery
-Cool image gallery using CSS flex
+Cool image gallery, fetching random images and animating on click, using CSS flex.